Nishthavan/CSCI-596-Final-Project/README.md

-# CSCI 596 Project - Real-time fluid simulation
+# CSCI 596 Project: Real-time fluid simulation
 The project implements a real-time fluid dynamics algorithm based on the Navier-Stokes equations, which describe the motion of fluid substances.
 This algorithm is also known as the "stable fluids" method.
 We have used WebGL for this project.

 ## Key Components of the Algorithm:-